timelinearts/twittermodels/README.md

-# TwitterModels
+# python-twittermodels

-Provides a set of models for parsing/validating twitter API data models.
+Provides a set of python tools to serialize and validate twitter API models.